Nevenall/ghosting-the-edge/src/03 Gearing Up.md

 Switching weapons, normally not an action, but underfire you might have to make an overcome.

 If you fail your reload roll there are various options for succeeding at cost.
-Maybe you brought the wrong kind of ammo and take some kind of ongoing negative {.right\} Maybe you jammed your weapon and will have to take it to the shop to clear it.
+Maybe you brought the wrong kind of ammo and take some kind of ongoing negative aspect.
+Maybe you jammed your weapon and will have to take it to the shop to clear it.
 Maybe you just mark off a couple of ammo boxes because one of your clips was underloaded, or you couldn't get all the bullets back in your revolver.

 #### Close Combat Weapons